 Walt Disney vowed two things at that point.
 One to come with a new original IP and, two to always have better lawyers.
 He kept both promises.

-Over the next few years Walt Disney became the innovator who set the standard in cartoons.
+Over the next few years, Walt Disney became the innovator who set the standard in cartoons.
 Steamboat Willie was the first “talkie cartoon.”
-Flowers and Trees was the first to use the three strip Techincolor process to create color.
+Flowers and Trees was the first to use the three-strip Technicolor process to create color.
 He also began to aim at higher themes than simple buffoonery.
 Goddess of Spring was a retelling of Persephone and Hades.
-Walt Disney kept an eye on the bottom-line (okay, Roy actually did that part) but he kept “plusing it” as he put it.
+Walt Disney kept an eye on the bottom line (okay, Roy actually did that part) but walt kept “plusing it” as he put it.

 Until Walt Disney rewrote it.

-The budget came in at over a million dollars which was insane during the Depression.
+The budget came in at over a million dollars, which was insane during the Depression.
 He nearly broke his company, his employees and himself.
 Almost every aspect of “Disney’s Folly” was venturing into unchartered territory.
-Publicity material state that the production employed thirty-two animators, one hundred two assistants, one hundred sixty-seven “in-betweeners,” twenty layout artists, twenty-five artists doing watercolor backgrounds, sixty-five effects animators, and one hundred fifty-eight female inkers and painters.
+Publicity material stated that the production employed thirty-two animators, one hundred-two assistants, one hundred sixty-seven “in-betweeners,” twenty layout artists, twenty-five artists doing watercolor backgrounds, sixty-five effects animators, and one hundred fifty-eight female inkers and painters.
 Two million illustrations were made using one thousand five hundred shades of paint.

-Dorothy Grafly, had remarked, ”Walt Disney has at last given the world what should have come through established art channels — the creative exploit of the animated cartoon in color, probably the first genuinely American art since that of the indigenous Indian.“
+After it launched Dorothy Grafly remarked, ”Walt Disney has at last given the world what should have come through established art channels — the creative exploit of the animated cartoon in color, probably the first genuinely American art since that of the indigenous Indian.“

 Traditional Japanese landscape art heavily influenced Bambi’s background layouts.

-Honestly, I find the uncomplicated simplicity in Bambi’s art style preferrable to the over the top avant-garde pretensions of Fantasia.
+Honestly, I find the uncomplicated simplicity in Bambi’s art style preferable to the over-the-top avant-garde pretensions of Fantasia.
 Of the two films I know which one I would prefer to sit through.